mobify/mobifyjs/www/v2/docs/image-resizer.md

         <img src="horse-small.png">
     </picture>

-Notice the use of `data-src` inside of the `picture` element.
+Notice the use of the `data-src` attribute inside of the `<picture>` element.
 This is used so that you don't have to specify the same image with different widths at different breakpoints.
 Let's break down how this will actually work in the browser:

 - if the browser width is 1000px or greater:
     - Use "horse.png" since `src` is not specified in the `source` element corresponding to that media query.
 Auto determine width since `data-width` isn't specified.